blahosyl/enlightened-publishing/README.md

 The site was deployed on GitHub pages using the steps below.
 You can follow the same steps to deploy it on your GitHub account after you have forked the repository.

-1. Log in to [GitHub](https://github.com/) (if you don't have a GitHub account yet, you can [create one](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) for free)
+1. Log in to [GitHub](https://github.com/) (if you don't have a GitHub account yet, you can [create one](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) for free).
-2. Navigate to the project website [https://github.com/blahosyl/academic-publishing](https://github.com/blahosyl/academic-publishing)
+2. Navigate to the project website [https://github.com/blahosyl/academic-publishing](https://github.com/blahosyl/academic-publishing).
-3. Click on [Settings](https://github.com/blahosyl/academic-publishing/settings) in the top right of the screen
+3. Click on [Settings](https://github.com/blahosyl/academic-publishing/settings) in the top right of the screen.
-4. On the left-hand menu, click [Pages](https://github.com/blahosyl/academic-publishing/settings/pages)
+4. On the left-hand menu, click [Pages](https://github.com/blahosyl/academic-publishing/settings/pages).
-5. In the center of the page under **Branch**, select **main** from the dropdown menu, then click **Save**
+5. In the center of the page under **Branch**, select **main** from the dropdown menu, then click **Save**.
-6. After the site refreshes automatically, a message appears in the top center part of the screen, displaying the link to the deployed site: "Your site is live at [https://blahosyl.github.io/academic-publishing/](https://blahosyl.github.io/academic-publishing/)"
+6. After the site refreshes automatically, a message appears in the top center part of the screen, displaying the link to the deployed site: "Your site is live at [https://blahosyl.github.io/academic-publishing/](https://blahosyl.github.io/academic-publishing/)".

 >[!NOTE]
 >The link will look stlightly different for you, containing your [GitHub username](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/remembering-your-github-username-or-email) instead of `blahosyl`.

+>[!NOTE]
+>If you have renamed the repository when forking it, your chosen repository name will appear instead of `academic-publishing` in the deployment link.